hayd/s/juliadocs/content.md

 Shiny in 0.4.

-Among the *many* features is the up and coming (recently released??) julia is docstrings.
+Among the *many* features is recently released latest julia is docstrings.

 ---